SevenZark/dropdown-component-challenge/src/README.md

 # My Solution: Some Notes

+## Additional Technologies Used
+* JSS, to create reusable CSS classes but use programmatic functionality in CSS, as well as use JSS's handy theming system.
+This avoids falling back on React's style prop with objects, which can bloat the size of code.
+This is because the style prop will create the style code for every instance of a component.
+* TypeScript, to write more maintainable code with type safety.
+For React, not much changes except how prop types and default props are handled, and then just making values and functions type-safe.

 ## Accessibility
 * Elements have aria-* and role attributes to clue in accessibility
 * You can tab to the select controls and open them with the spacebar